WeblateOrg/weblate/docs/workflows.rst

 Translation states
 ------------------

-Each translated string can be in one of following states:
+Each translated string can be in one of the following states:

 Untranslated
     Translation is empty, it might or not be stored in the file, depending